apollo434/STP/stp_draft.md

 A: The character of port
   1. Root
-  2. Special
+  2. Specify

   Note: the l2 topology could explain it

-Q: What's the task of Root port and special port?
+Q: What's the task of Root port and Specify port?

 Q: What's temporary loop?